Coptic language: Islamic period

-The Muslim conquest of Egypt by Arabs came with the spread of Islam in the seventh century.
-At the turn of the eighth century, Caliph Abd al-Malik ibn Marwan decreed that Arabic replace Koine Greek as the sole administrative language.
+The Arab conquest of Egypt brought the spread of Islam in the seventh century.
+At the turn of the eighth century, Abd al-Malik ibn Marwan, the Umayyad caliph, decreed that Arabic replace Koine Greek as the sole administrative language.
 Literary Coptic gradually declined, and within a few hundred years, Egyptian bishop Severus ibn al-Muqaffa found it necessary to write his History of the Patriarchs in Arabic.
 However, ecclesiastically the language retained an important position, and many hagiographic texts were also composed during this period.
 Until the 10th century, Coptic remained the spoken language of the native population outside the capital.

-The Coptic language massively declined under the hands of Fatimid Caliph Al-Hakim bi-Amr Allah, as part of his campaigns of religious persecution.
-Emile Maher Ishaq, a noted Coptologist, writes in the Coptic Encyclopedia that Al-Hakim bi-Amr Allah issued strict orders completely prohibiting the use of Coptic anywhere whether in schools, public streets, and even within family homes.
+The Coptic language massively declined under the hands of al-Hakim bi-Amr Allah, the Fatimid caliph, as part of his campaigns of religious persecution.
+Emile Maher Ishaq, a noted Coptologist, writes in the Coptic Encyclopedia that al-Hakim bi-Amr Allah issued strict orders completely prohibiting the use of Coptic anywhere, whether in schools, public streets, and even within family homes.
 Those who did not comply were liable to have their tongues removed.
 Oral traditions of the Coptic Church tell of removed tongues left on the street or in a public square to intimidate and warn against speaking Coptic.

+As a literary language, Arabic began to slowly replace Coptic among native Egyptians in the 10th century and likely became the most used literary language between the 11th or 12th centuries; with the last known literary work written in Coptic dating to the late 14th century.

-As a written language, Coptic is thought to have completely given way to Arabic around the 13th century, though it seems to have survived as a spoken language until the 17th century and in some localities even longer.
+As a primary spoken language, Coptic was the majority language in Egypt until sometime between the 10th and 12th centuries, and then survived as a minority primary language until at least the 17th century.
 The language may have survived in isolated pockets in Upper Egypt as late as the 19th century.
-In the village of Pi-Solsel (Az-Zayniyyah, El Zenya or Al Zeniya north of Luxor), passive speakers over 50 years old were recorded as late as the 1930s, and traces of traditional vernacular Coptic were reported to exist in other places such as Abydos and Dendera.
+In the village of Zainiya (pi-Solsel) north of Luxor, passive speakers over 50 years old were recorded as late as the 1930s, and traces of traditional vernacular Coptic were reported to exist in other places such as Abydos and Dendera.

-From the medieval period, there is one known example of tarsh-printed Coptic.
+From the medieval period, there are two known examples of tarsh-printed Coptic.
 The fragmentary amulet A.Ch.
-12.145, now in the Austrian National Library, contains a frame of Coptic text around an Arabic main text.
+12.145 of Austrian National Library, and the more intact University of Utah, Or.
+P.1563r containing a frame of Coptic text around an Arabic main text.

+A fragmented copy, made using the same print block, in which only the Coptic border of the top right is visible.